motopress/mp-timetable/readme.txt

 Smart event organizer and time-management tool with a clean minimalist design for featuring your timetables and upcoming events.

 == Description ==

 MotoPress Timetable and Event Schedule is an all-around organizer plugin developed to help you create and manage online schedules for a single or multiple events, customize the appearance of each event, add date, time, description and display all the needed items in a carefully-crafted timetable.
 It also comes with Upcoming events widget that will help you keep the sidebar clutter-free.

 The plugin can be used for timetabling different types of events like various lessons, gym classes, festivals, conferences, ceremonies, case-studies, formal parties, concerts, and much more.
 It's handy in terms of backend management and maximum easy for your audience to use.

 * Check [Timetable and Event Schedule Plugin Demo](https://mpttdemo.getmotopress.com/)
-* Please find the step-by-step instructions of working with the plugin [here](https://motopress.com/files/motopress-timetable-plugin-documentation.pdf)
+* Please find the step-by-step [instructions of working with the plugin](https://motopress.com/files/motopress-timetable-plugin-documentation.pdf)

 = Key advantages =